JereKuusela/valheim-expand_world_data/README.md

   - type: Type of the connection.
 Only connections with the same type are connected.
   - entrance (default: `false`): If true, used for the entrance.
   - door (default: `true`): If true, allows placing door.
 If `other`, allows placing door if the other connection also allows placing a door.
+  - exitOnly (default: `false`): If true, this connection is only used for already placed rooms.
+This can be used to force room direction.
 - objects: Extra objects in the room.
   - See [Custom objects](#custom-objects) for details.
 - objectSwap: Changes room objects to other objects.